★ BEST INVESTING TOOLS COMPARISON ★

 Does Federal Reserve Board (FRB.gov) or Investing.com have an API?

-Federal Reserve Board (FRB.gov) provides API access for programmatic data retrieval and custom integrations.
-Investing.com doesn't currently offer an API, so you'll need to use their web interface.
+Federal Reserve Board (FRB.gov) has an API for programmatic access and custom integrations.
+Investing.com doesn't, so you're working through its interface.

 Should I choose Federal Reserve Board (FRB.gov) or Investing.com?